robertu94/robertu94.github.io/content/learning/cpp.markdown

 4. Modern Effective C++ by Scott Meyers - How to effectively use new features in C++11 which radically modernized the language.
 5. [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) - How to effectively use newer parts of the language.

+Here are some challenges to improve your C++ knowledge

++ Implement `std::unique_ptr` and then `std::shared_ptr` from scratch.
++ Implement `std::tuple`, `std::variant` and `std::any` from scratch.
++ Implement a function `fmap` that takes a arbitrary `Container` of with elements of type `T`, a function which may convert each `T` to a possibly different type `V` and then stores the result into an instance of that container.
+Ensure your function works for `std::vector`, `std::map`, `std::optional`, and `std::tuple`.
++ Implement a function `curry` that take a function of arity `k` and an argument of the type of the first argument and returns a function of arity `k-1`.
++ Implement a function `flatten` that takes possibly arbitrarily nested sequence containers and returns all of the items fully un-nested.
+{.activity}

 ## Standard Library

 It almost goes without saying that the C++ Standard library is incredibly useful, and you should almost always start here.
 Its not as complete as say Python's standard library, but its far more flexible.
 I would use [cppreference.com](http://en.cppreference.com/w/) or [devdoc.io](https://devdocs.io/) to read documentation on the standard library.